Learn Mobile photography in 10 minutes

-Since you probably don’t have a lot of time to waste, and the main focus this article is to get you up and running as quickly as possible, it’s gonna be short and simple!
+You probably don’t have a lot of time to waste, and the main focus of this article is to get you up and running as quickly as possible, it’s gonna be short and simple!

 But before diving to it let me just show you what you can expect to achieve after watching this video reading this article…

 Go to your smartphone and look for the pro mode

 Always make sure that the elements or faces are not in dark areas.